PROVO, Utah -- A suspected meth lab inside a BYU student’s apartment is not what it seems, according to his attorney.

 Authorities have not divulged exactly what they found.
-The items removed from the apartment on Friday are still in the process of being tested and reviewed.
+The items removed from the apartment on Friday are still in the process of being

 “It appears it may be a meth lab, according to the investigators who were out there.
 That’s what we’re looking into, at this point,” said Det.
 Chris Chambers.